-The remote Hebridean island of Coll is one of the best places in Scotland to watch the night sky.
+The remote Hebridean island of Coll is an official Dark Skies destination and one of the best places in Scotland to watch the night sky.
 Located far from the obscuring haze of light pollution, Coll has some of the darkest skies in Europe.
 And that makes for truly spectacular stargazing.
 If you fancy a starry-eyed escape with optimum stargazing conditions, here are eight reasons why the island of Coll should be top of your list.

 8 Reasons to go Star Gazing on the Isle of Coll